The G-invariant spectrum and non-orbifold singularities: The Examples

 It is straightforward to check that the above matrices normalize $K=Id_4 \times (SO(2) \times Id_2)$ so that indeed $N= Sp(1) \times S(O(2) \times O(2))$.
 We have that $N/K = Sp(1) \times S(O(1) \times O(2)) = Sp(1) \times O(2)$ so that principal isotropy reduction yields the metric space isometry Again, as these orbit spaces are all three dimensional, \cite[Theorem 1.5]{AL2011} implies that these metric space isometries are smooth SRF isometries. \end{proof}

-\begin{rem}\normalfont Theorem~\ref{main} states that the spaces $S^{4n-1}/H_1$ and $S^{4n-1}/H_2$ are isospectral for odd integers $n \geq 3$.
-Analogous to Lemma~\ref{pid}, we note without proof that for such $n$ principal isotropy reduction yields the following smooth SRF isometries (again note that these isometries do not preserve the spectra): \end{rem}
+\begin{rem}\normalfont Arguments similar to those of Theorem~\ref{main} show that the orbit spaces $S^{4n-1}/U(n)$ and $S^{4n-1}/(Sp(m) \times SO(2n-2m))$ are isospectral for odd integers $n \geq 3$ with $m=(n-1)/2$.
+We note, however, that one can not identify additional inaudible properties from these pairs as principal isotropy reduction yields the following smooth SRF isometries (again note that these isometries do not preserve the spectra): \end{rem}